Fr0sT-Brutal/awesome-pascal/README.md

 * [ghORM](https://github.com/leledumbo/ghORM).
 Object Relational Mapping unit to ease database access from Free Pascal, by abstracting the backend and simple data retrieval (with filtering), insertion and update.

-* [tDBF](http://sourceforge.net/p/tdbf/code/HEAD/tree).
-Native dBASE III+, dBase IV and dBase 2k data access component for Delphi, BCB, Kylix, FreePascal.
+* [tDBF](http://sourceforge.net/p/tdbf/code/HEAD/tree). `[Delphi]` `[FPC]` Native dBASE III+, dBase IV and dBase 2k data access component for Delphi, BCB, Kylix, FreePascal.
 It allows you to create very compact database programs which don't need any special installer programs.
 The DB engine code is compiled right into your executable.

 * [Redis client](https://github.com/danieleteti/delphiredisclient) for Delphi 10.1 Berlin, Delphi 10 Seattle, XE8, XE7, XE6 and XE5 (should works also with older versions).
 This client is able to send all Redis commands and read the response using an internal parser.